infrahq/infra/docs/getting-started/introduction.md

 # Discover what you can access via `infra list`
 # In the example below, 3 Kubernetes clusters are connected to Infra.
 # Infra has already synchronized the kubeconfig file so the
-# user can use his or her tool of choice right away (i.e. kubectl)
+# user can use their tool of choice right away (i.e. kubectl)

 $ infra list
   RESOURCE                           ACCESS